First Day Of Spring In The Garden: What Do You Do?

-The first day of spring is tomorrow.
+The first day of spring is March 20th.
 For gardeners, it’s like Christmas in March.
-So, what do you actually do in the garden on a day like today?
+So, what do you actually need to do with spring gardening?
 Here are some places to start.

 Your yard is begging to be raked.
 Dead, matted leaves and grass are blocking vital air movement into the soil.
 Your lawn and plants will suffocate if you leave it.
 A wide metal-tined leaf rake will scrape away that layer and help aerate the soil.
 Put the debris in the compost pile.
 Don’t have one?
 Start one!